docQodly/docs/docs/language/QodlyEvents.md

 ## Overview

-The **QodlyEvents** class provides a structured approach to handling application lifecycle events in a Qodly Server (Cloud) environment.
+The **QodlyEvents** class provides a structured approach to handling application lifecycle events in a Qodly Server environment.
 It enables developers to execute specific logic during application startup and shutdown.

 :::tip
 The **QodlyEvents** class is a **shared singleton**, meaning a single instance is globally available without needing manual creation.
 You can access it directly via the [.me](#me) property without instantiating a new instance.